route1337/chef-cookbook-sshconfig/README.md

 Requirements
 ------------
 1. Chef (Tested on Chef 13.6.4)
-2. Linux chef-clients (Tested on Ubuntu 14.04, Ubuntu 16.04 and CentOS 7.2 but kitchen will let you test anything you want)
+2. Linux chef-clients (Tested on Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04, and CentOS 7.2 but kitchen will let you test anything you want)
 3. The openssh cookbook from Chef Supermarket